Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Preliminaries: Many-worlds, Self-locating Uncertainty, and Branch-counting

 At this point it may be objected that \textsc{Once-or-Twice} is highly atypical as Alice is for a time unaware of the measurement result.
 Actually, self-locating uncertainty is generic in quantum measurement.
 In Everettian quantum mechanics the wave function branches when the system becomes sufficiently entangled with the environment to produce decoherence.
 The normal case is one in which the quantum system interacts with an experimental apparatus (cloud chamber, Geiger counter, electron microscope, or what have you) and then the observer sees what the apparatus has recorded.
 For any realistic room-temperature experimental apparatus, the decoherence time is extremely short: less than $10^{-20}$ seconds.
 Even if a human observer looks at the quantum system directly, the state of the observer's eyeballs will decohere in a comparable time.
 In contrast, the time it takes a brain to process a thought is measured in tens of milliseconds.
 No matter what we do, real observers will find themselves in a situation of self-locating uncertainty (after decoherence, before the measurement outcome has been registered).\footnote{Although we think that self-locating uncertainty is typical, it may not be necessary for our account that it is always present.
 See the end of \textsection \ref{inflink}.} The observer may not have enough time to think and reorganize their credences before learning the outcome \citep[\textsection 4.2]{wallace2006}, but, in trying to approximate ideal rationality, the agent can attempt to reconstruct the probabilities they ought to have assigned during the post-measurement pre-observation period.
 Despite often being short-lived, these probabilities are relevant for deciding what to believe after seeing the measurement outcome, \textsection \ref{inflink}, and deciding how to act in anticipation of the measurement, \textsection \ref{betandbranch}.

 Self-locating uncertainty has been discussed in great depth by formal epistemologists.
-The general question of how to extend Bayesian updating to cases involving self-locating uncertainty is very difficult and a matter of intense contemporary philosophical debate, but many different proposals\footnote{In particular, we're thinking of the proposals in \citep{bostrom2002,meacham2008,ManleyF} as formulated in \citep{ManleyF}. } agree on one minimal constraint on rational credences (a.k.a. subjective probabilities or degrees of belief): \begin{description}[font=\normalfont\bfseries] \item[Indifference] Suppose that in a given possible universe $U$, agent $S$ has a finite number $N_U$ of copies in an internally qualitatively identical state to $S$.
-That is, they have the same apparent memories and are experiencing the same immediate visual, auditory, gustatory, tactile, and olfactory sensations.
+The general question of how to extend Bayesian updating to cases involving self-locating uncertainty is very difficult and a matter of contemporary philosophical debate, but many different proposals\footnote{In particular, we're thinking of the proposals of \citep{bostrom2002,meacham2008,ManleyF} as formulated in \citep{ManleyF}.} agree on one minimal constraint on rational credences (a.k.a. subjective probabilities or degrees of belief): \begin{description}[font=\normalfont\bfseries] \item[Indifference] Suppose that in a given possible universe $U$, agent $S$ has a finite number $N_U$ of copies in an internally qualitatively identical state to $S$.
 Further, suppose that the hypothesis $H$ is true for $N_{UH}$ of these copies.
 Then, $S$ should assign the following conditional credence to $H$ being true given that $S$ is in $U$:

-\end{description} \emph{Indifference} was originally put forward in \citep{elga2004} but the version here is from \citep{ManleyF} (paraphrased) where it has been modified to address some of the criticisms in \citep{weatherson2005}.
+\end{description} \emph{Indifference} was originally put forward in \citep{elga2004}; the version here is from \citep{ManleyF} (paraphrased).
 Two agents are in the same \emph{internal qualitative state} if they have identical current evidence: the patterns of colors in their visual fields are identical, they recall the same apparent memories, they both feel equally hungry, etc. This principle should not be confused with a Laplacean `principle of indifference.'